Sustainability Site

 • Acquisition of new customers through digital content and toys (environmental education) created based on the theme of the environment, resulting from the growing importance of environmental awareness among customers

-Evaluation Changes in investor evaluation
+Reputation Changes in investor evaluation

 • Improvement in the Company’s evaluation as a result of being perceived by investors to be sufficiently aware of the environment, leading to increased share prices and new opportunities for fundraising